nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/tools-workspace-builders.md

 }
 ```

-Note that this `executors.json` file is naming our executor 'echo' for the CLI's purposes, and mapping that name to the given implementation file and schema.
+Note that this `executors.json` file is naming the executor 'echo' for the CLI's purposes, and mapping that name to the given implementation file and schema.

 ## Compiling and Running your Executor